Skip to main content

 • Merge the entries into your existing library tables

-3. Use the symbols and footprints in your KiCad schematic and PCB:
+3. Use the symbols and footprints in your schematic and PCB:

-• Symbols appear under the library name you exported
+• Custom symbols appear under your library name (e.g., my-library)

 Including 3D Models